Sara980710/TFLite/README.md

 * method 0: just invoke
 * method 1: convert image first to float
 * method 2: convert only tile to float
-* method 3: never copy values to GPU
+* method 3: copy values one by one

 ## Measurements
 ### TFLite GPU time simple